aidan269/chewie-attribution-auditor/README.md

 | paid_search | $135,000 | $505,000 | $580,000 | $384,333 | $480,267 | +$249,333 … +$445,000 |
 | unknown | $250,000 | $0 | $0 | $0 | $0 | -$250,000 |

-Swing is a **range**, not a point estimate.
-Read it as:

-- **Entirely negative** (`other_campaigns`, `unknown`) — over-credited today under
-  *every* model.
-The strongest signal in the report.
-- **Entirely positive** (`paid_search`) — under-credited under every model.
-Here paid search is carrying between $249k and $445k more than it's getting credit for.
-- **Straddling zero** (`direct_traffic`) — the answer depends on which model you pick.
-  That's a business decision about how your funnel works, not a data-quality defect, and no amount of cleanup will resolve it.

-*(The fixture is intentionally awful — an 83% flag rate is not what a real portal looks like.
-If a real run flags 80%+, suspect a vocabulary mismatch between your source field and your touch data before believing it.)*

-## Dry run is the default, and the scripts can't write anyway

 ## Install

 ```bash